SecuritySynapse/program-tracing-starter/README.md

 automated malware analysis.
-As explained by CrowdStrike in the article entitled [10 Malware Detection Techniques](https://www.crowdstrike.com/en-us/cybersecurity-101/malware/malware-detection/), there a several different, often complementary techniques for detecting malware of a system.
+As explained by CrowdStrike in the article entitled [10 Malware Detection Techniques](https://www.crowdstrike.com/en-us/cybersecurity-101/malware/malware-detection/), there a several different, yet often complementary, techniques for detecting malware of a system.
 This project invites you to explore more about **dynamic malware analysis** where you will write a `programtracer` that will observe the execution of a Python program and then record a program trace that a malware analyst could study so as to better understand its behavior and to perhaps extract a behavior signature that could be used to detect it in the future.